nova-developers/blog/README.md

 2. install elixir
 3. clone project
 4. run `mix deps.get` from inside the directory
+5. run `bundle` this will setup the testing and migration tools
 5. SQL fun:
   create user in postgres with createdb role